 Postponed events (due to COVID) are causing varying degrees of mourning amongst fans who make the trip to Estes Park every year to take part in the revelry of their favorites.
 As we wait to see when they may occur, our team is taking matters into our own hands.
 Here’s what we’re doing to stave off our need for these timeless events, and how you can, too.

-Next: decide which event to recreate
+First: decide which event(s) to re-create

 Wine & Chocolate Festival

 Snowy Peaks Winery offers their own handcrafted wine made from Colorado grapes, on site, as well as wine from Colorado’s best boutique wineries.
 They also sell chocolate.
 Schedule a tasting to find your new favorite and purchase some chocolate to go with it (or if you don’t like chocolate, stop by a local sweet shop beforehand) to re-create this popular festival.